Nepalese scripts: Types

-Among the different scripts based on Nepal script, Ranjana (meaning "delightful"), Bhujinmol ("fly-headed") and Prachalit ("ordinary") are the most common.
+Among the different scripts based on Nepalese scripts, Ranjana (meaning "delightful"), Bhujinmol ("fly-headed") and Newar also known as 'Prachalit' ("prevalent") are the most common.
 Ranjana is the most ornate among the scripts.
 It is most commonly used to write Buddhist texts and inscribe mantras on prayer wheels, shrines, temples, and monasteries.
 The popular Buddhist mantra Om mani padme hum (meaning ("Hail to the jewel in the lotus" in Sanskrit) is often written in Ranjana.